-Moving on, here are my tips on how to enjoy the maximum benefit when you shop on Qoo10:
+Here are tips on how to enjoy the maximum benefit when you shop on Qoo10:

 - Look out for discount coupons.
 They actually give out discount coupons everyday, but during special sales or better still, their Super Sale period, the discount percentage will be higher (regular = up to 15%, Super = up to 20%)

 - Activate and use the Q Coin credit system, which is like buying Bitcoins (Qoo10 says Q Coins are built on the Ethereum blockchain standard, whatever that means).
-You get 1% and 2% discount outright when you buy Q coins in 50s (about $75 currently) and 100s (about $150 currently).
+You get 2% discount outright when you buy Q coins in 100s (about $150 currently).
 Although Qoo10 claims that the Q Coin value rises over time, i’ve seen it go from $1.43 to $1.53 then back to $1.51.
-So there is still some risk involved, although the claim that the value rises over time is probably true in the long run.
-I don’t buy and keep the Q Coins, i just buy the amount that is enough to pay off the items i am about to buy.
-If the items cost more than $75, then i would have saved 1% immediately.
+So there is still risk involved, although the claim that the value rises over time is probably true in the long run.
+I don’t buy and keep the Q Coins, i just buy the amount that is just enough to immediately pay off the items i am about to buy.

 - The other advantage of activating your Q Coin wallet is, well, you need a wallet to deposit the free Q Coin Qoo10 awards you.
-When you have accumulated 100 MameQ, you can exchange them into 1 Q Coin (worth $1.51 now).
+When you have accumulated 100 MameQ, you can exchange them into 1 Q Coin (worth about $1.5 now).
 You can get 3 MameQ daily just by reading Qoo10 app shopping notifications.
 The easier way to do this is to go to the desktop version of Qoo10 and click on the shopping tweets at the bottom right.
 You can also earn MameQ by playing the Pokemon-copycat game under MemGo!
 Radar, as well as when you click on the “Get MameQ” link in the item shipped notification emails.
-Do the math and you will see that you can roughly earn one Q coin ($1.51) every month.
+Do the math and you will see that you can earn at least one Q coin ($1.5) every month.

 - Clock in your attendance daily.
 You accumulate Qpoints which can be used to offset your purchase amount, up to $5 each time.
 However, it takes probably 3 months to actually accumulate $5 worth of Qpoints by clocking attendance alone.
 You can also earn Qpoints by writing a review for your purchased items, and you get a lot more Qpoints doing this.
 Anyway, overall, Qpoints give you just marginal additional savings, but better than nothing.